15 Things to Do in Kobe

 Kobe is one of the cities in Japan that I might never get bored with.
-Kobe’s touristy spot might not be as popular as its Kansai neighbors Osaka and Kyoto, but it does not mean that they are less attractive.
-In fact, if you are looking for a city with a pleasant ambiance, delicious food, completed by a combination of mountain and sea experiences, then Kobe is the city you have to be in.
-Let's explore what’s in the city!
+Kobe’s touristy spots might not be as popular as its Kansai neighbors Osaka and Kyoto, but it does not mean that they are less attractive.
+In fact, if you are looking for a city with a pleasant ambiance, delicious food, completed by a combination of mountain and sea experiences, then Kobe is the city you have to visit.

-1. Get to Know About The Great Hanshin Earthquake at Kobe Earthquake Memorial Museum
+1. Get to Know About the Great Hanshin Earthquake at Kobe Earthquake Memorial Museum

 2. Reveal Your Artsy Soul at Hyogo Prefectural Museum of Arts

 3. Explore Sake Breweries in Nada District

 4. Walk Along Kitano-cho Area

 5. Visit the Beautiful Kobe Mosque

 For a Muslim tourist, this mosque is a must-visit while you are in Kobe.
-As the first mosque in Japan, it survived World War II as well as The Great Hanshin Earthquake.
+As the first mosque in Japan, it survived World War II as well as the Great Hanshin Earthquake.
 For those eager to find halal ingredients, in front of the mosque there is a halal shop where you can do grocery shopping.
-In addition, if you are here during lunchtime, try the delicious Mediterranean food at Naan Inn, a restaurant across the mosque.
+In addition, if you are here during lunchtime, try the delicious Mediterranean food at Naan Inn, a restaurant across from the mosque.

-6. Shop ‘til You Drop at Motomachi Shopping Street
+6. Shop Til You Drop at Motomachi Shopping Street

 7. Experience Chinese Cuisine at Kobe Chinatown

-In the middle of Kobe’s Motomachi, there is a compact space called ‘Nankinmachi’ or better known as Kobe’s Chinatown.
+In the middle of Kobe’s Motomachi, there is a compact space called ‘Nankinmachi’, better known as Kobe’s Chinatown.
 Originally formed by Chinese merchants after foreign trade started in 1868, this area is packed with restaurants and food stalls selling Chinese food — from Szechuan cuisine to dim sum, from Chinese ramen to steamed buns.
 Do visit this place on weekdays, as the weekend is usually crowded with people!

 8. Go Uphill with Shin-Kobe Ropeway

 If you are looking for a view of Kobe from above, give Shin-Kobe Ropeway a try.
-The ropeway located next to Shin-Kobe Station.
+The ropeway is located next to Shin-Kobe Station.
 It lifts tourists up to the southern part of the Rokko mountain chain.
 For those who are willing to walk, there is also a hiking trail to climb.
 Along the way uphill, visitors can find Nunobiki Waterfall — one of Japan’s three most holy waterfalls.
 You will also find the first concrete dam to be built in Japan, Nunobiki Dam.
 Just before the top station, do stop by at Nunobiki Herb Garden.
 Finally, the last part of the trail will be the observation deck and a rest house.
 You might want to try to hike uphill and go down by the ropeway when it gets dark.
 As you go down the hill, you can enjoy a beautiful night view of Kobe from inside the ropeway car.

-9.Go Relax at Arima Onsen
+9. Relax at Arima Onsen

 On the opposite side of Rokko Mountain, there is a famous hot spring named Arima Onsen.
 In this historical hot spring, there are two types of hot spring waters: the Kinsen (gold water) that is said to be good for skin and muscle problems, and the Ginsen (silver water) that is said to be a cure for muscle and joint problems.

 10. Spend a Day at Kobe Harbor Land

 11. Enjoy Your Late Afternoon at Meriken Park

 12. Experience a Classic Western Dining Experience at Café Freundlieb

-13. Taste the Juicy Kobe Beef
+13. Taste Juicy Kobe Beef

 14. Visit the Great Akashi Kaikyo Bridge

 15. Hunt for Lots of Delicious Desserts!

 Here are More Things to See in Kobe